vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 ```

 As the shape is a constant in the graph now, each time a different `length` is
-passed to the function the function will need to be recompiled.
-Hence, this
+passed to the function it will be recompiled.
+Hence, this approach only really
-approach only really works if the number of values `length` will take is very
+works if the number of possible values for `length` is very limited, otherwise
-limited, otherwise we will be constantly compiling different graphs.
+we will be constantly compiling different graphs.

-Make no mistake, even though the Python-level function is identical, the
+Make no mistake, even though the Python-level function is identical, **the
-underlying binaries that are called for different inputs are completely
+underlying binaries that are called for different static inputs are completely
-different.
+different**.
 We've basically turned the caching from matching on function and
 input shapes, to matching on function, input shapes, and also the **value** of
 our static arguments.